 - Better fault-tolerance capacity.

-- If there is a breakdown in one path between two nodes, then an alternate path is always available.
+- An alternate path is always available if there is a breakdown in one path between two nodes.

-- The network becomes too complex as there are large participants nodes.
+- The network becomes too complex as there are large participant nodes.

 3. Ring Topology